Summer Student Programme (Member and Non-Member States)

 Once your application has been submitted, you will receive a confirmation e-mail which contains a link.
 You must forward this link to your referees, so that they can upload their recommendation letter.
-Please note that this must be done before the application deadline (31 January 2020).
+Please note that this must be done before the application deadline (31 January 2020 at 12 pm CET).

 If you are a national of either Canada, Japan or United States, please apply via the following websites: